Jazzmoon/btd6_autoplay/README.md

 # Bloons TD 6 Auto Play

-## Notice
-Right now, this is set up to be exact co-ordinates.
-That being said, you may need to adjust the measurements to run on your resepctive device.

 ## Usage

-This requires games to be played in 1920x1080 fullscreen to work.
-If you need a different resolution, change the pixel co-ordinates manually.
+This requires games to be played in fullscreen with auto-start to work.

 In addition to Python3 or higher, you will need to run the following code in a terminal:

 ```bash